 Everest Trek Equipment

-Cross-check this Everest Trekking Equipments list when you are packing, If you do not have them with you from your place, remember that you can hire or buy them at a very reasonable price in Kathmandu after your arrival in Nepal before starting the Everest Trekking Trails.
+Cross-check this Everest Trekking Equipments list when you are packing, If you do not have them with you from your place, remember that you can hire or buy them at a very reasonable price in Kathmandu after you arrive in Nepal before starting the Everest Trekking Trails.

 Head